mlflow/mlflow/docs/source/model-registry.rst

 Annotations and Descriptions
     You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.

-Model Stage
-    Each distinct model version can be assigned one stage at any given time.
-MLflow provides predefined stages for common use-cases such as *Staging*, *Production* or *Archived*.
-You can transition a model version from one stage to another stage.

 Model Registry Workflows
 ========================
 If running your own MLflow server, you must use a database-backed backend store in order to access